abbylewis/Seasons_in_lakes/README.md

 1. Clone this repo.
 2. Add raw data files to `01a_Raw_data`
 3. Copy the `Template.Rmd` script in `02a_Data processing` and rename to match you lake.
 Use this script to format your raw data (one year) for the figure.
 Processed data files should then be output to `01b_Processed_data.`
-4. Make a copy of `02b_Data_analysis/Plot.Rmd` and modify the script to use your own data
-5. Create a pull request to contribute your changes
+4. Create a pull request to contribute your changes

 I (Abby) am very happy to help with all steps of this workflow!
 Please just let me know how I can help.
 Thanks!